THANForeigner/HCMUS_PHYSICSMAYCRY_STUDENTSTORIES/README.md

 |`"client_email"` | The service account robot email. |
 |`"client_id"` | The numeric unique client identifier. |

-The json file structure you download should be:
+The json file you download should look like this:
 ```
 {
   "type": ,